POPSUGAR: Dr Perry’s Advice on Spironolactone for Acne

 Alice had tried numerous solutions for acne over the years, from topical solutions to prescription antibiotics and contraceptives.
-Her blog How I got rid of my cystic acne using Spironolactone shares her story and shows dramatic ‘before and after’ photos after trying Spironolactone medication.
+Her blog Spironolactone for acne: Clear skin in 4 months shares her story and shows dramatic ‘before and after’ photos after trying Spironolactone medication.

 What is Spironolactone?